dnth/cvat-gradio/README.md

 ```

 ## Load Dataset into CVAT
 Next, load your dataset into CVAT and annotate it.
-Optionally, you can load publicly available and annotated dataset from Roboflow or other sources.
+Optionally, you can load publicly available datasets.

 In my setup, I loaded the [Aquarium dataset](https://public.roboflow.com/object-detection/aquarium) from Roboflow.
 The dataset consists of bounding boxe annotations for the following classes: